Appearance

 What happens if the appliance becomes overloaded?

-If overloaded, the request from Cisco Callmanager may timeout. will be returned error with HTTP code 500, and calls will continue according to the ECC profile setting default.
+If overloaded, the request from Cisco Callmanager may timeout.
+CUCM will timeout, this is configurable in Service Parameters.
+Calls will continue according to the ECC profile setting default - which defaults to allow calls.
 Most users will choose to allow the call if the API times out.

 If you want to increase the capacity, just add more vCPU.
-The multi-core architecture supports 100 new call real-time policy inspections per vCPU Core per second while under 4ms round trip time.
+The multi-core architecture supports about 100 new call real-time policy inspections per vCPU per second.

 Failover Concerns